 About 1 hour south of Santa Cruz you will reach the final destination of the first day of this road trip: the beautiful Monterey.
 Monterey, California, is a beautiful coastal city known for its stunning scenery, marine life, and rich history.

 There are so many fun things to do and see in Monterey that it could take up a whole 3 pages, but I have condensed it enough to spare your eyes.
-Here are some things to do while in Monterey.
-You can Do the 17-Mile Drive.
+While in Monterey, do the 17 mile drive.

 This is a very beautiful drive with plenty of stops to view the scenery or go for a walk or a swim in the (cold) ocean.
 It’s a world-famous route that offers breathtaking views of the Pacific Ocean, iconic golf courses, and landmarks like the Lone Cypress.
 Cost is 15.00 to enter (2023 prices).

-Visit Cannery Row and explore this historic waterfront street filled with shops, restaurants, and attractions.
-It’s a great place for a leisurely stroll and to soak up the maritime atmosphere.
-It’s a great place to grab lunch and stretch your legs while looking at amazing sights.
+Cannery Row is a great place to grab lunch and stretch your legs while looking at amazing sights.
 Parking is not free and usually you have to pay.

 We loved our whale watching experience with Monterey Whale Watching Tour.
 It was an incredible experience I’ll never forget.
 Monterey Bay is famous for whale watching.
 Various tour operators offer boat tours to see humpback whales, gray whales, orcas, and dolphins.